 District One – City of Troy

-Rensselaer County Legislator, Cynthia B. Doran, was re-elected to a full term of office on November 7, 2017.
+Rensselaer County Legislator, Cynthia B. Doran, was re-elected to a third four-year term of office on November 2, 2022.
 She thanks the constituents in District 1 for continuing to trust her to represent the City of Troy’s concerns and future endeavors.
 Cindy serves on the Legislature’s Education, Health, and Budget and Rules Committees.
 Her primary goals are to work in a bipartisan manner to reduce taxes and stimulate economic development, as well as to promote the sustainability of small businesses and support local entrepreneurs.
 She is concerned about the health and welfare of all residents.
 As a mother and educator, Cindy will continue to advocate for children, teens, and working families.

-Originally, from Malone, New York, Cindy has taught and lived in the City of Troy for over thirty years.
-She is proud to call Troy, a unique, vibrant, and historic city, “home”.
+Originally, from Malone, New York, Cindy has taught and lived in the City of Troy since 1981.
+She is proud to call Troy — a unique, vibrant, and historic city, “home”.
 Cindy understands that at its heart, Troy is a community of neighborhoods.
 She has lived in a number of neighborhoods and has been involved in moving them forward.
-She has served as a council member of Our Lady of Victory Parish and as an officer and a board member of two neighborhood associations — Linden Hills and the Bordaile Estates.
-She was an active member of the La Salle Institute Parents’ Club, while her son, Daniel, attended La Salle Institute, graduating in 2013.
-Presently, Cindy is a member of several professional and non-profit organizations, including the Seton Health Auxiliary, Rensselaer County Historical Society, Friends of Oakwood Cemetery, the Hudson Mohawk Industrial Gateway and the Rensselaer Land Trust.
-She is also a Board member of the Commission on Economic Opportunity (CEO).
+She has served as a council member for Our Lady of Victory Parish and as an officer and a board member of two neighborhood associations — Linden Hills and the Bordaile Estates.
+She was an active member of the La Salle Institute Parents’ Club, while her son, Daniel, attended La Salle Institute — graduating in 2013.
+Presently, Cindy is a member of several professional and non-profit organizations, including the Seton Health Auxiliary, Rensselaer County Historical Society, Friends of Oakwood Cemetery, NAACP local branch, the Hudson Mohawk Industrial Gateway and the Rensselaer Land Trust.
+She is also a Rensselaer County Health Board member.